Pietro Lauro: First translations

 Although the publishing program of printing houses was subject to the approval of their owners, they allowed considerable freedom for the proposals and advice of their collaborators.
-Lauro thus began his career as a translator in 1542, proposing and completing the first vernacular translation of the Oneirocritica by Artemidorus for Giolito, titled Dell'interpretatione de sogni, dedicated to Diego Hurtado de Mendoza y Pacheco, the Spanish ambassador in Venice.
+Lauro thus began his career as a translator in 1542, proposing and completing the first vernacular translation of the Oneirocritica by Artemidorus of Daldis for Giolito, titled Dell'interpretatione de sogni, dedicated to Diego Hurtado de Mendoza y Pacheco, the Spanish ambassador in Venice.
 Even today, some Italian editions of this text use this version, based on the 1547 reprint.
 This was soon followed by the De' notevoli et utilissimi ammaestramenti dell'agricoltura, a translation of the Geoponica, a Byzantine work then attributed to the emperor Constantine VII Porphyrogenitus, now to Cassianus Bassus, an author who lived between the 6th and 7th centuries.
 After these initial works, which, as confirmed by examinations of the prefaces, were the result of his personal initiative in selecting texts, Lauro caught the attention of other printers, such as Michele Tramezzino, with whom he began collaborating concurrently.
 Tramezzino entrusted him with the translation of the Chronica by the German astronomer Johann Carion.
 These historical-annalistic texts were highly successful at the time, and Lauro, again for Tramezzino, translated another the following year, the Catalogo de gli anni et Principi de la creatione de l'huomo sin a 1540 dal nascere di Christo by Valerius Anshelm.